iselasoria/launch-school/ls-md/version-control/ssh-authentication for Github.md

 From that same folder, issue the following command to copy the *public* key we just generated:

-`/Users/rosasoria/.ssh`
+`cat ~/.ssh/my_key_name_here.pub`

-Your terminal will now show you some text that starts with `ssh-rsa` following by a long string of text.
+Your terminal will now show you some text that starts with `ssh-rsa` followed by a long string of text.
 This is the public key!
 Copy it, let's go to Github.

 ## Step 3- Giving Github the public component of our `ssh` key pair

 Now we're ready to share part of our key with Github.
 Login, click on the top right where your profile picture icon is and you should see a dropdown menu of your profile.
 Go down to "settings."
 This takes you to your profile settings and on the left hand side of the page there is a menu with  the following headings:

 	- Access
 	- Code, planning, and automation
 	- Security
 	- Integrations
 	- Archives

 Under the Access heading, click on `SSH and GPG keys` and then click `New SSH Key`.
 Call it something intuitive `my-ls-key` or something, leave the default key type and now paste the public key you copied in the last step.
 That's it!

 ## Step4- Push a commit to test the connection